wssimms/gssquared/Docs/DevelopLog.md

 So from a user interface perspective, I think there are a number of dimensions.

-Color or Mono
+Color Engine: Composite or RGB
-Composite or RGB
+Color Mode: Color or Mono
-Pixel-Perfect or Fuzz
+Pixel Mode: Pixel-Perfect or Fuzz
-Mono: Green, Amber, White
+Mono Color: Green, Amber, White

 I was previously thinking like: